Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Self-check-in: For pre-registered attendees via a clean, intuitive interface.

-Quick installation: Just open a simple link on the target computer.
+Quick installation: Open a simple link on the target computer.

 QR code and e-ticket scanning: Using the device's built-in camera or an external QR code reader.